uzh-rpg/event-based_vision_resources/README.md

 # Event-based Vision Resources

-## <a href="https://tub-rip.github.io/eventvision2025/">CVPR 2025 Workshop on Event-based Vision.</a> Submission of papers until: March 12th, 2025.
+## <a href="https://tub-rip.github.io/eventvision2025/">CVPR 2025 Workshop on Event-based Vision.</a> Submission of papers until: ~March 12th~ March 19th, 2025.
 ## ${\color{red}\text{IEEE T-RO}}$ <a href="https://www.ieee-ras.org/publications/t-ro/special-issues/event-based-vision-for-robotics"> Special Collection on Event-based Vision for Robotics.</a> Submission of papers until: May 1st, 2025.
-## <a href="https://2025.ic-dsp.org/special-session-4/">DSP2025 Special Session on Event-based Vision: “Processing the Neuromorphic Signal: Event-based Vision and Applications”.</a> Submission of papers until: Feb 25, 2025.
+## <a href="https://2025.ic-dsp.org/special-session-4/">DSP2025 Special Session on Event-based Vision: “Processing the Neuromorphic Signal: Event-based Vision and Applications”.</a> 25-27 June 2025.
-## <a href="https://eventbasedvision.github.io/EVGEN2025/">WACV 2025.
-EVGEN: Event-based Vision in the Era of Generative AI - Transforming Perception and Visual Innovation, 28 February or 4 March 2025.</a>
 ## <a href="https://www.neuropac.info/">NeuroPAC</a>

 ## Table of Contents: